 Emergency Medical Technician

-The Emergency Medical Technician (EMT) course offered at Lake Tahoe Community College provides instruction to the level of Emergency Medical Technician (previously called EMT-I or EMT Basic).
-Students will acquire the knowledge and skills necessary to provide emergency medical care at a basic life support level with a fire, ambulance, or other specialized service.
+The EMT course provides instruction to the level of Emergency Medical Technician (previously called EMT-I or EMT Basic).
+Students will acquire the knowledge and skills necessary to provide emergency medical care at a basic life-support level with a fire, ambulance, or other specialized service.
 This course is instructed in compliance with Department of Transportation (DOT) regulations and the California Code of Regulations, and is approved by the El Dorado County EMS Authority (Title 22).
 Successful students will be prepared for EMT certification through the National Registry.
 This course requires participation in clinical experiences taking place in emergency room departments of hospitals and in operational ambulance units.

 - Students should contact their healthcare provider to verify they have had the following immunizations: two doses of Measles, Mumps, Rubella (MMR) immunization or positive antibody titers; two doses of varicella vaccination (Chickenpox) OR positive antibody titer; documentation of Hepatitis B vaccination OR positive Hepatitis B surface antibody titer; screening for documented history of Tetanus, Diphtheria, and Pertussis (Tdap) vaccination; and results of a recent TB test within the last year.
 Students with a history of a positive PPD (Tuberculin skin test) or Quantiferon blood test in the past should have a chest X-ray report and/or documentation of any medical treatment for TB.
 COVID vaccination and booster(s).
 During flu season (September through March) it is recommended students receive an annual flu vaccination.
 More information will be provided during the EMT Mandatory Orientation Meeting.